abstractlyZach/reading_accountability_public/README.md

 file, which is named crontab_file.txt in this repository.

 If you want to use my code, you'll need to create your own crontab file as well as an email_info.py file.
+(Yes, I know my system is extremely narrow in scope.)
 Contact me and let me know how you use it!